an9wer/binhost/README.rst

 =======

-This repos is used to maintain a Gentoo binhost (binary package host), including all the necessary files for the package manager of Gentoo - `portage`_.
+This repos is used to maintain a Gentoo binhost (binary package host), including all necessary files for Gentoo's package manager - `portage`_.

 Motivation
 ----------